Inner-iteration preconditioning with a symmetric splitting matrix for rank-deficient least squares problems

-For accelerating the convergence of CG and MR, consider using preconditioning.
+For accelerating the convergence of CG and MINRES, consider using preconditioning.
 See \cite{Kaasschieter1988} for the preconditioned CG method in the singular case.
 Several steps of stationary iterative methods serve as preconditioning for Krylov subspace methods, which may be considered as inner iterations \cite{MorikuniHayami2013}.
-We consider using stationary iterative methods with a symmetric splitting matrix as inner-iteration preconditioning for CG and MR. To show that these methods determine a solution of symmetric and indefinite linear systems including the singular case, we give a necessary and sufficient condition such that the inner-iteration preconditioning matrix is definite and bounds for these methods.
-The condition is satisfied by using the Richardson, Jacobi overrelaxation (JOR), and symmetric successive overrelaxation (SSOR) methods \cite{Richardson1911}, \cite{Jacobi1845}, \cite{Sheldon1955} whose relaxation parameters are within certain intervals.
-Thus, we improve the theories in the SPD case \cite{DuboisGreenbaumRodrigue1979}, \cite{Adams1985} for a general symmetric case.
-Also, inner-iteration preconditioning is a tractable extension of the splitting preconditioning \cite[Section 10.2]{Saad2003}, which can be regarded as one step application of the inner iterations.
+We consider using stationary iterative methods with a symmetric splitting matrix as inner-iteration preconditioning for CG and MINRES.
+To show that these methods determine a solution of symmetric and indefinite linear systems including the singular case, we give conditions such that the inner-iteration preconditioning matrix is SPD and give convergene bounds for these methods.
+The conditions are satisfied by the Richardson, Jacobi overrelaxation (JOR), and symmetric successive overrelaxation (SSOR) methods \cite{Richardson1911, Jacobi1845, Sheldon1955}.
+Thus, we extend the theories in the SPD case \cite{DuboisGreenbaumRodrigue1979, Adams1985} to a general symmetric case.
+Also, inner-iteration preconditioning is regarded as an extension of the splitting preconditioning \cite[Section 10.2]{Saad2003}.
+An extension to symmetric positive semidefinite systems was considered in \cite{SugiharaHayami2016TJSIAM}.